tracodict/goflow/prompts-ui.md

 7. when user click a workflow card, a new case should be created. be noted, existing implementation uses network APIs.
 Now revamp  to use case based APIs
 8. left panel should list cases created, with default title of `workflow name` + random suffix like `#s4z`, and allow user to edit
 9. when user click different case title at left panel, the context switch to that case, e.g., `anyEnabled` variable should indicate whether select case has any enabled transition and get the message square (dot) floating button update status.

+### VIA

+At left panel, split to two tabs:
+1. Cases
+2. Tokens

+Move current case list to tab  `Cases`.
+Add new `Tokens` tab.
+The `Tokens` tab list all colors pre-built, defined and pre-supported json colors with formSchema loaded from cdn. classify the three type tokens to three folders.
+By default expand pre-supported json colors with formSchema loaded from cdn

+Clicking a color should show a VIA component in main body of the app, based on VIA pattern describe in #file:VIA.md .

+The VIA pattern at server is implemented following epic2 in #file:StoragePlan.md .
+Refer to #file:TEST-VIA.md for e2e usage of APIs related to VIA pattern.

+The VIA component use ag-grid to list all instances of tokens of selected color by default and allow filter, sorting and potentially grouping by custom fields.

+At each row, right most column should be an action column. the action column doesn't need title. it should be just one icon width.
+Only when mouse move over the row, or keyboard focuses on the row, the lucide `hand` icon appear.

+When mouse move over the icon, it popup a menu with a divider.
+Above the divider is `Inspect`, which will popup to show the row's token details.

+Before the menu list all enabled transition of the token.
+When user click, it should popup the dynamic form implemented based on the formSchema defined, or inferred automatically if the token color is json without formSchema.